-38Logit specifications produce similar results, but they are magnified because logit drops groups (e.g., county-months) with no "successes" (e.g., paving-only firm wins).
-The odds ratios for private versus public and paving-only versus diversified are 2.8 and 4, respectively (Appendix Table 5).
+$^{^{36}}$ Logit models produce larger and more significant results because they drop groups (e.g., county-months) with no "successes" (e.g., paving-only firm wins).
+With a logit specification, the odds ratios for the coefficients on private versus public and paving-only versus diversified are 2.8 and 4, respectively, significant at the 1% level.

-This implies a 5.9% cost of oil price risk for high credit risk firms, compared to 3.1% for low credit risk firms.39 The coefficient among single-location, non-subsidiary firms is -0.18, relative to an insignificant -0.0031 for other firms (Table 6, columns 3 and 4).
+Next, Table 9 limits the sample to private firms and examines characteristics associated with financial constraints.
+The insurance policy's effect is -.24 for high credit risk firms, while it is only -.12 for low credit risk firms (columns 1 and 2).
+This implies a 5.9% cost of oil price risk for high credit risk firms, compared to 3.1% for low credit risk firms.37 The coefficient among single-location, non-subsidiary firms is -0.18, relative to an insignificant -0.0031 for other firms (columns 3 and 4).

 Similarly, the coefficient is -0.19, significant at the 1% level, for paving-only firms and an insignificant -0.084 for diversified firms (Table 6 columns 5 and 6).
-MacKay & Moeller (2007) and Faccio et al. (2011) also find that well-diversified firms are less risk-averse.
-Finally, when I use the secondary size metric (based on revenue and employment), there is less variation; -.15 for small firms and -.091 for large firms (columns 7 and 8, respectively).
+MacKay & Moeller (2007) and Faccio et al. (2011) also find that well-diversified firms are less risk-averse.38 Finally, when I use the secondary size metric (based on revenue and employment), there is less variation; -.15 for small firms and -.091 for large firms (columns 7 and 8).
 Extensive project controls ensure that projects are not systematically and observably different across firm types (see also Appendix Tables 2 and 3).
-Equation 2 is too complex for an additional set of interactions, so I cannot test whether these differences are statistically significant.